ZJU-ACES-ISE/ChatUniTest/README.md

 # ChatUniTest: A ChatGPT-based unit test generation tool

-ChatUniTest can automatically generate unit tests for an entire Java project in three steps.
+ChatUniTest can automatically generate unit tests for an entire Maven project in three steps.

 ![Alt Text](demo.gif)